-Active Canberra rolled out the Inclusive Sport Survey in 2013 as part of a broader Inclusive Sport Project.
+Sport and Recreation rolled out the Inclusive Sport Survey in 2013 as part of a broader Inclusive Sport Project.
 Lesbian, gay, bisexual, transgender and intersex (LGTBI) people residing in the ACT and surrounding regions, were invited to share their sport experiences by participating in an anonymous online survey.
 Over 300 people participated in the survey, the first sport specific study of its type conducted in the ACT.
 The Inclusive Sports Survey Report and summary brochure were published in April 2014.

 Fore more information:

 - Inclusive Sport Survey report PDF 2.1 MB)

 - Inclusive Sport Survey report summary (web version( PDF 552 KB)

 - Inclusive Sport Survey report summary (print version) ( PDF 532 KB)